ahoxus/ahoxus.github.io/pages/join.md

 - ahoxus contact person
 - have you read and agreed to our [[privacy policy](/policy)]?

-adbove all, think as if a stranger was coming to your home; how do you turn them into friends even before they arrive?
+above all, think as if a stranger was coming to your home: how do you turn them into friends even before they arrive?

 the sooner we start to meet each other, the better for your chances of being accepted here!